 Viral upper respiratory infections are among the most common infections seen at Student Health.
 The typical symptoms are nasal congestion and drainage, sneezing, sore throat, cough, low-grade fever (< 100 F), headache, and fatigue.
 Because these illnesses are caused by viruses, antibiotics are not helpful for treatment.
 The symptoms typically will go away on their own after 7-10 days.
 Over-the-counter medications are helpful in managing these symptoms.
 Please remember to wash your hands frequently, sneeze or cough into your elbow.

-Students who experience difficulty breathing, chest pain, wheezing, high fevers that fail to respond to fever meds (>102), or severe headaches should walk-in to Student Health Service or contact one of the providers listed below for immediate evaluation.
+Students who experience difficulty breathing, chest pain, wheezing, high fevers that fail to respond to fever meds (>102), or severe headaches contact Student Health Service* or contact one of the providers listed below for immediate evaluation.

 OTC Medication for Respiratory Illness